willeasp/Need2Pee/README.md

-# Need2Pee---Car-Game
+# Need2Pee - a Car Game
-A mini Arcade Car Game for the ChipKIT IS1200
+###A mini Arcade Car Game for the ChipKIT IS1200

 This project was made in the course IS1200 Computer Technology.